nordeim/ledgersg/LedgerSG_E2E_Executive_Summary.md

 ## Conclusion

 The E2E testing initiative successfully validated the LedgerSG platform's core accounting functionality while uncovering and resolving a critical API contract bug that had disabled the Banking module.
 The initiative established a repeatable testing methodology, created comprehensive documentation, and produced actionable recommendations for ongoing platform improvements.
-The platform is now in a stable, production-ready state with validated double-entry accounting, IRAS compliance features, and InvoiceNow/Peppol integration.
+The platform is now in a stable, production-ready state with **714+ validated tests** (321 FE + 393 BE), double-entry accounting, IRAS compliance features, and InvoiceNow/Peppol integration.

 The key takeaway is that while individual components (frontend, backend, database, accounting engine) are solid, the integration points between them require ongoing attention.
 The API contract mismatch bug demonstrates the need for shared contract definitions between frontend and backend, and the session persistence issue highlights the challenges of testing modern authentication flows.
 Both issues have been addressed through fixes and documented workarounds, positioning the platform for continued successful development.